PrivSec-dev/privsec.dev/content/os/Linux-Desktop-Hardening.md

 ### Securing Linux containers

-If you’re running a server, you may have heard of Linux Containers, Docker.
-Containers are more common in server and development environments where individual apps are built to operate independently.
+If you’re running a server, you may have heard of Linux Containers.
+They are more common in server environments where individual services are built to operate independently.
+However, you may sometimes see them on desktop systems as well, especially for development purposes.

 [Docker](https://en.wikipedia.org/wiki/Docker_(software)) is one of the most common container solutions.
 It is **not** a proper sandbox, and this means that there is a large kernel attack surface.
 You can should the [Docker and OCI Hardening](/os/docker-and-oci-hardening/) guide to mitigate this problem.
+In short, there are things you can do like using rootless containers (either through configuration or through using [Podman](https://podman.io/)), using a runtime which provides a psedo-kernel for each container ([gVisor](https://gvisor.dev/)), and so on.

 Another option is [Kata containers](https://katacontainers.io/), where virtual machines masquerade as containers.
 Each Kata container has its own Linux kernel and is isolated from the host.